LiamCode-source/ImageModifierToolbox/README.md

-# ImageModifierToolbox - Version 1.0
+# ImageModifierToolbox - Version 1.1
 This Mendix module contains multiple Java actions that can be used to modify images.

 ## Java Actions
 - **ImageBrightnessAndContrast**: Currently only works with PNG images.
 Modifies the brightness and/or contrast of input image.

+- **ImageChangeColour**: Currently only works with PNG images.
+Change an imgae to grayscale or add a coloured tint.

 - **ImageConvertToPNG**: Converts Jpg, Jpeg, and WEBP images to PNG.
 Userful when wanting to use Java actions that require image to be in the PNG format.